DeltaRCM/DeltaMetrics/docs/source/guides/userguide.rst

     >>> rcm8cube.variables
     ['eta', 'stage', 'depth', 'discharge', 'velocity', 'strata_sand_frac']

 We can access the underlying variables by name.
-The returned object are numpy-like arrays with coordinates ``t-x-y``.
+The returned object are xarray-accessors with coordinates ``t-x-y``.
 For example, access variables as:

 .. doctest::